-Receivables from education and information technology represent amounts arising from tuition and other fees generally collectible within 90 days and from computer and service sales collectible within 30 days.
+Receivables from education and information technology represent amounts arising from tuition and other fees generally collectible within 90 days.

 Receivables from other services

 Receivables from other services represent amounts arising from management and consultancy services provided by the Group generally collectible within 30 days.